-Penalties
+39. Penalties

-- 42. (1) where a contract has been awarded on the strength of preference information furnished by the contractor, which, after the conclusion of the relevant contract, is proved to have been incorrect, the Municipality may, in addition to any other legal remedy it may have to . - (a) Recover from the contractor all costs, losses or damages incurred or sustained by the Municipality as a result of the award of the contract; and/or - (b) Cancel the contract and claim damages which the Municipality may suffer as a result of having to make less favourable arrangements; and/or - (c) Impose on the contractor a penalty not exceeding five per cent of the value of the contract.
+(1) Where a contract has been awarded on the strength of preference information furnished by the contractor, which, after the conclusion of the relevant contract, is proved to have been incorrect, the Municipality may, in addition to any other legal remedy it may have to -

+- (a) Recover from the contractor all costs, losses or damages incurred or sustained by the Municipality as a result of the award of the contract; and/or - (b) Cancel the contract and claim damages which the Municipality may suffer as a result of having to make less favourable arrangements; and/or - (c) Impose on the contractor a penalty not exceeding five per cent of the value of the contract.

-Prohibition on awards to persons whose tax matters are not in order
+40. Prohibition on awards to persons whose tax matters are not in order

-43. (1) The Municipality should not award a contract above R15 000.00 (Vat Included) to a person whose tax matters has not been declared by the South African Revenue Services to be in order.

-(2) No contract should be awarded to a person who failed to submit an original tax clearance certificate from the South African Revenue Services (SARS) certifying that the taxes of that person is in order or that suitable arrangements have been made with SARS.
+- (1) The Municipality should not award a contract above R15 000.00 (Vat Included) to a person whose tax matters has not been declared by the South African Revenue Services to be in order.
+The R 15 000 also be made applicable cumulatively for quotations awarded during the financial year. - (2) No contract should be awarded to a person who failed to submit an original tax clearance certificate from the South African Revenue Services (SARS) certifying that the taxes of that person is in order or that suitable arrangements have been made with SARS.

-Prohibition on awards to persons in the service of the State
+41. Prohibition on awards to persons in the service of the State

-- 44. (1) No award must be given to a person irrespective of the procurement process followed in terms of this Policy- - (a) Who is in the service of the state; or - (b) If that person is not a natural person, of which any director, manager, principal shareholder or stakeholder is a person in the service of the state; or - (c) A person who is an advisor or consultant contracted with the Municipality
+- (1) No award must be given to a person irrespective of the procurement process followed in terms of this Policy- - (a) Who is in the service of the state; or - (b) If that person is not a natural person, of which any director, manager, principal shareholder or stakeholder is a person in the service of the state; or - (c) A person who is an advisor or consultant contracted with the Municipality

-Awards to close family members of persons in the service of the State
+42. Awards to close family members of persons in the service of the State

-- 45. The notes to the annual financial statements must disclose particulars of any award of more than R2000.00 to a person who is a spouse, child or parent of a person in the service of the state, or has been in the service of the state in the previous twelve months, including . - (a) The name of that person; - (b) The capacity in which that person is in the service of the state; and - (c) The amount of the award
+The notes to the annual financial statements must disclose particulars of any award of more than R2000.00 to a person who is a spouse, child or parent of a person in the service of the state, or has been in the service of the state in the previous twelve months, including -

+- (a) The name of that person;

+- (b) The capacity in which that person is in the service of the state; and

+- (c) The amount of the award

-Ethical Standards
+43. Ethical Standards